fauna/fauna-js/README.md

 ## Contributing

-Any contributions are from the community are greatly appreciated!
+Any contributions from the community are greatly appreciated!

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You may also simply open an issue.
 We provide templates, so please complete those to the best of your ability.